matoro/chadproject/DOCs/design_doc.md

 This approach will de discussed later in the layer interaction chapter.

 ### src/objects:
 Under this directory we can find all the modelling our project uses.
-It presents structs and related object-functions to create what could be regarded as class objects by those familiar with OOP style programming.
+It presents structs and related object-functions to create what could be regarded as classes by those familiar with OOP style programming.

 *Struct definitions*, *function declarations* and *enums* can be found inside *.h files meanwhile their implementations fall under their *.c counterparts.

 Table of contents:

 | H FILE | C FILE | DESCRIPTION |
 |:---:|:---:|:---|
 |object.h|object.c|Main attributte of every visual model.
 It comprehends size, texture and position on the screen.
 Plus auxiliary functions.|